plone/plone.versioncheck/README.rst

                         [--no-colors] [--debug-limit DEBUG_LIMIT]
                         [buildout]

-    Fetch information about pinned versions and its overrides insimple and complex/cascaded buildouts.
+    Fetch information about pinned versions and its overrides in simple and complex/cascaded buildouts.

     positional arguments:
       buildout              path to buildout.cfg or other *.cfg file